pinting/FreakShow/README.md

 The following tracks were used, but they are not commited to the repository.

+* Part00 was imagined based on `Cluster & Eno - Wehrmut`
-* Part01 was imagined based on `Cluster - Grosses Wasser`.
-Thanks to Hans-Joachim Roedelius, Dieter Moebius, Peter Baumann and William Roper.
+* Part01 was imagined based on `Cluster - Grosses Wasser`

 ## License

+All Rights Reserved.

 Copyright (c) 2020 Dénes Tornyi.

-Licensed under the Apache license.
+The project is uploaded for educational purpose, to serve as an example how a game can be built.
+Contribution and fair use of the scripts and assets are welcomed, however, please contact me before doing so.